tgowon/effective-java-3e-notes/items/item-12-always-override-tostring.md

 ### Advantages

-> The advantage of specifying the format is that it serves as a standard, unambiguous, human readable representation of teh object.
+> The advantage of specifying the format is that it serves as a standard, unambiguous, human readable representation of the object.
 This representation can be used for input and output and in persistent human-readable data objects (e.g. CSV, JSON, etc.).

 #### Pro-Tip: Construct instances from `toString` values